 Restrictions and Reversions: What to Expect

-If you want to extend your interest-only term, you’ll need to apply again.
-Be prepared for more scrutiny if you’re over 50—banks are cautious about older borrowers deferring principal payments, especially as they near retirement.
+Once your interest-only term expires, the bank will usually automatically switch the loan to principal and interest.
+If you want to extend your interest-only term, you'll need to apply again.
+Be prepared for more scrutiny if you're over 50.

 High LVR?
 You'll Struggle to Get Approved

-If your loan-to-value ratio (LVR) is over 80% and you’re applying for an interest-only loan on your owner-occupied home, most banks will say no. At high LVRs, you’re more exposed if the market drops—so lenders want to see you actively reducing your debt.
+If your loan-to-value ratio ([LVR)](/blog/what-does-lvr-mean) is over 80% and you're applying for an interest-only loan on your owner-occupied home, most banks will say no.

 Who Should Consider Interest-Only Mortgages?